-The information provided under The run Script and PATH on page 27 applies.
+The information provided under "The run Script and PATH" applies.

-5.2.3 User-compiled Application Specifics
+User-compiled Application Specifics

-The following information is specific to applications or examples which have been compiled by a user and the resulting class files are not in the fusion.jar file (refer to OpenFusion Examples Specifics above).
+The following information is specific to applications or examples which have been compiled by a user and the resulting class files are not in the fusion.jar file (refer to "OpenFusion Examples Specifics" above).

-- Step 1: Set the CLASSPATH with the full pathname of the root directory containing the application's class or jar files (see Examples of Running Applications below for examples).
-Ensure that this entry appears before the entry to fusion.jar. - Step 2: Set the PATH with the full pathname of the directory containing the run script (<install_dir>/bin) or refer to The run Script and PATH on page 27.

-- Step 3: Start the application (from any directory) using the run script or from an user-defined/application-specific script which calls the run script. - Using a user-defined/application-specific script is an easy and efficient method of starting applications since it can automatically perform all the tasks needed to run the application, such as set the CLASSPATH, PATH, call run, then reset the environment when the application is stopped and it can be used repeatedly.
+- 1 Set the CLASSPATH with the full pathname of the root directory containing the application's class or jar files (see "Examples of Running Applications" below for examples).
+Ensure that this entry appears before the entry to fusion.jar. - 2 Set the PATH with the full pathname of the directory containing the run script (<install_dir>/bin) or refer to "The run Script and PATH". - 3 Start the application (from any directory) using the run script or from an user-defined/application-specific script which calls the run script. - Using a user-defined/application-specific script is an easy and efficient i method of starting applications since it can automatically perform all the tasks needed to run the application, such as set the CLASSPATH, PATH, call run, then reset the environment when the application is stopped - and it can be used repeatedly.

-5.2.3.1 CLASSPATH and Application Run Directory
+CLASSPATH and Application Run Directory